| |

 <> Useful Mac OS Tips and Hints <>

-See a "Mac OS X Tip of the Week" on the Apple Website at http://www.apple.com/pro/tips/
+See a LONG list of Pro Tips on the Apple Website at

 SAMPLES OF SELECTIONS FROM THE APPLE WEBSITE :